 Caledonia is a medium-sized village located in the state of Wisconsin.
 With a population of 24,684 people and five constituent neighborhoods, Caledonia is the 32nd largest community in Wisconsin.

-The overall education level of Caledonia citizens is substantially higher than the typical US community, as 31.14% of adults in Caledonia have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Caledonia citizens is substantially higher than the typical US community, as 29.96% of adults in Caledonia have at least a bachelor's degree, and the average American community has 21.84%.

+Caledonia is a somewhat ethnically-diverse village.
 The people who call Caledonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caledonia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Caledonia include Polish, Irish, English, and Danish.